Anglo-Boer War Museum

 The Anglo-Boer War Museum (also known as The War Museum of the Boer Republics) in Bloemfontein is the only museum in the world dedicated solely to the Anglo-Boer Wars of 1899 to 1902.
 The museum has a unique art collection, dioramas and exhibits but also brings the visitor closer to understanding the background against which the war took place.
-The National Women's Monument is at the same location.
+The National Women's Monument dedicated to all women and children is situated at the same location and was unveiled in 1913.

+History of the museum

+It was the National Women’s Memorial Committee which came up with the idea that a museum, solely dedicated to the preservation of the Anglo-Boer War history and objects be established.
+Frans Soff was the architect commissioned to design the building and on 26 April 1930 the cornerstone of the War Museum was laid by Senator W.J.C.
+Brebner with Reverend Professor Dr. J.D Kestell, a Boer chaplain during the Boer War and the person whom the town of Kestell is named after, opened the ceremony with a prayer.